 Use a mallet, or any blunt object, to pound the flour into the meat and to thin the meat to about ¼ inch in thickness.
 Dredge in the flour once again, shaking off any excess.

 Heat the bacon grease (or oil) in a large pot (with lid) over medium-high heat.
 Working in a couple of batches, add the prepared steaks to the pot.
 Cook until browned on the underside, about 2 to 3 minutes.
 Flip and cook until both sides are nicely browned and slightly crisp, about 4 to 5 minutes total.
-Repeat with remaining steaks.
-Set aside.
+Repeat with the remaining steaks.
+Remove from the pan and set aside.

 Add the onions, carrots, and celery to the pot and cook until soft, about 5 minutes.
 Add the garlic and cook for another 30 seconds, stirring occasionally.